sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

- Among the Northern Texts, Mandana seems certainly to have utilised the [Viiṣṇudharmattaram](# "M. Winternitz: A History of Indian Literature.
-Vol I. (Cal. univ., 1927) p.
+ Among the Northern Texts, Mandana seems certainly to have utilised the Viiṣṇudharmattaram[^18] p.
 580. Śrivisnudharmottaram, or, Visnudharmottara-mahāpuruṇam was edited by Panditas Madhusudana and Madhavaprasada Sarmans from a ms., obtained by Mm.
 Sudhakara Dvivedin and published (from brivenkatesvara Press, Bombay) in Sumvat 1969, 1834 Saka (A. C. 1911-12).
 See for Transl. of chapters 2, 27, 35-43, Dr. Stella Kramrisch: The Visnudharmottaram (Part III), A Treatise on Indian Painting.
 Journal of Letters, Vol. XI.
 (Univ.
 Cal, 1924), and The Calculla Review, Feb., 1924, P. 331 ff.
 A. K. Coomaraswamy: Visnudharmottara (III), 41.
 JAOS., LII., 1932; Ditto.
 Transl.
 Visnudharmottara.
 Chapt.
 43, in Asutosh Commemoration Vol. (Patna Univ.)
 Ed. by J. N. Camaddar.
 See, also, Haridas Mitra: Sadasiva Worship in Early Bengal, J. & P., A. S. B., (N. S.) Vol. XXIX.
 1933, No. 1.
 Appendix II, Note 2."), in the first instance.
-This is, traditionally, said to be a part of the Garuḍa- Puraṇa- more properly the uttara-bhāga of the [Garuḍa- Puraṇam](# "M. Winternitz: Geschichte der indischen Literatur, Band I, (German Ed.)
-480. 188a.
+This is, traditionally, said to be a part of the Garuḍa- Puraṇa- more properly the uttara-bhāga of the Garuḍa- Puraṇam[^19] 480.
+188a.
 See Burnell: Classified Index of Skt.
 Mss. in the palace at Tanjore.").
-According to another [opinion](# "See Introduction in Skt. to the Ed. of Text, Srivenkatesvara Pr."), VP. belongs to the second part of the Viṣṇu-puraṇam.
+According to another opinion[^20], VP. belongs to the second part of the Viṣṇu-puraṇam.

+[^18]: "M. Winternitz: A History of Indian Literature.
+Vol I. (Cal. univ., 1927

+[^19]: "M. Winternitz: Geschichte der indischen Literatur, Band I, (German Ed.

+[^20]: "See Introduction in Skt. to the Ed. of Text, Srivenkatesvara Pr."

       "The Viṣṇudharmottara is occasionally given out as a part of a Purana, namely the Garuḍa- Puraṇa, but generally it is counted an independent Upa-Puraṇa.
 It is repeatedly quoted by Alberuni as the 'Viiṣṇudharma'.
 It is a Kashmiri Vaiṣṇava book of ency- clopoædic character in three sections.
 Section I deals with the usual themes of the PuraṇasSection II deals with law and politics, as well as with medicine, the science of war, astronomy and astrology.
 There is in it a prose section...
 Paitāmaha-Siddhānta' as this is an extract from the Brahamā-sphuṭa-siddhānta written by